Renal Atheroembolism

 Definition

 Renal atheroembolism is a medical condition where small pieces of cholesterol or fat deposits break away from the walls of blood vessels (arteries) and travel to the kidneys.
-These deposits can block the small blood vessels in the kidneys, leading to kidney damage and potentially serious health problems.
+These deposits can block the small blood vessels in the kidneys, leading to damage and potentially serious health problems.

 Types of Renal Atheroembolism